 Students cover their work areas with recycled newspaper.
 Using Crayola Washable Paint, students cover one or two sheets of paper with red paint.
 Air-dry the paper.

 Fold another piece of paper in half to make a card.
 To design the background, dab a wet sponge into Crayola Washable Watercolors.
 Lightly tap the sponge on the paper for a marbleized look.
 Air-dry the card.

 Students use Crayola Erasable Colored Pencils or Color Sticks and their imaginations to draw a large contemporary-looking heart on the painted paper.
 Cut out the heart and strips for the card’s border with Crayola Scissors.
 Cut out the center of the heart.
 Attach the heart and border strips to the card with Crayola School Glue.

 Cut out smaller contemporary-looking hearts from the painted paper or plain paper.
 Decorate them with Crayola Fine Tip Markers.
 Accentuate the hearts with Crayola Glitter Glue.
 Air-dry the hearts.

 Glue hearts scattered around the card.
 Air-dry the glue.

-Write a message on the outside and inside of your card.
+Students compose a message on the outside and inside of their cards.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step